toddfoster/sharedprayers/README.md

 - Review shortcodes for updated formatting
 - Be able to select which readings/collects when alternatives are available (alt=2) -- or just require manual override?
 - Generate lesser feasts
-- Daily Office RCL
-- Calendar interface simple range exercises
-- Liturgical colors
 - Versioned shortcodes to maintain older liturgies?
 - Consider lost formatting in lectionarypage.net texts (e.g., Hebrew poetry in Wisdom 3.1-9)
-- Ensure all oremus texts are reproduced in lpn folder: can oremus be removed?
+- (python) Ensure all oremus texts are reproduced in lpn folder: can oremus be removed?
-- Check that all scriptures in bcprcl are available
+- (python) Check that all scriptures in bcprcl are available
 - script to generate responsive psalms for all partial psalms in rcl
 - x lectionary pages (all readings for a season / year)
 - Separate generated liturgies for St. Thomas', generic?
-- Add proper prefaces to Prayer A, Prayer B using bcpcollects
-- add BCP page numbers to more pieces x Daily Office x For each season
+- add BCP page numbers to more pieces
 - Eucharist
     - For each season
     - For Major Feasts during each season
 - Full years for each prayer?

+### 2022 February
+- x summaries of each week's lesson references for easy cut/paste
+- x Combine non-hymn part of he/communion into About Communion options
+- x Add second parameter to hymn for "Processional" "Anthem" etc.

+### 2022 January
+x Daily Office
+    x For each season
+- x Add json db of hymns: {{% hymn L-20 %}} -- Greg Johnstone provides!

 ### 2021
 x Finish out Advent, Xmas liturgy templates